 By Jill Brooke

-He and his team at Lewis Miller Designs created four fabulous four Flower Flashes in honor of 9/11.
+In the past, Lewis Miller Designs created four fabulous four Flower Flashes in honor of 9/11.

 With a partnership with @FifthAvenueNYC to help fund this generosity, the soft-spoken artistic maestro found places between 52 and 58th Streets that speak to that awful day and the sacrifices that were made.

 They include a “quirky smokestack overrun with daisies and marigolds, a bus stop draped in giant happy sunflowers and a secret garden bench where someone can remember a loved one.”

 As he explained, “Honoring this day and every day because New Yorkers have been through a lot and we always get up.”

 I love how he put up a display of roses and delphiniums to literally create a blanket of comfort for anyone sitting on the bench remembering their loved one since grief is so privately felt.
 The flowers act as a silent companion.